 You may have heard already how important Magnesium is to your health.
-It is often cited as an essential mineral for over 400 bodily functions.
+It is often cited as an essential mineral for over 300 bodily functions.
 It is also widely reported that 80% of us don’t get enough in our diets.
 This was not always the case.
-The dirt in which our fruits and veggies are grown used to provide enough.
+The dirt in which our fruits and veggies are grown used to provide enough of it.
 But, with GMOs and the increased use of pesticides made from products other than magnesium, the soil can no longer reliably supply it in the food we grow.
 It is also often removed from drinking water these days.
-And most people today eat way to much processed food which is, as you can probably guess, void of magnesium.
-All this has led to something that was unheard of 50 years ago – an epidemic of deficiency in this once commonplace and still vital mineral.
+And most people today eat way to much processed food, which is void of magnesium.
+All this has led to something that was unheard of 50 years ago according to some experts – a deficiency on an epidemic level of this once commonplace and still vital mineral.

-While there are many reasons to love magnesium, I am personally particularly interested in its contribution to bone health.
+While there are many reasons to love magnesium, I am personally partial to its contribution to bone health.
 This interest is both selfish, in helping to prevent the dreaded osteoporosis making so many post-menopausal women frail and precipitating hip fractures in old age, and also for my children and (one day, maybe) grandchildren, who I want to grow up from the beginning with strong healthy bones.

 INCOMPLETE PREVENTATIVE ADVICE